 “The ability to do something well, measured against a standard, especially ability acquired through experience and training.”

-Today it is simply not adequate for organisations and individuals to self declare that they or their employees are competent.
-They have to provide proof that their competence has been assessed (measured) by an independent third party to a recognised standard.
+It is not adequate for organisations and individuals to self declare that they or their employees are competent.
+They have to provide proof that their competence has been assessed (measured) by an independent third party, and to a recognised standard.

-The NVQ qualification supplemented by a successfully passed BDA Audit is without doubt, the most robust mechanism for measuring and proving ongoing ability and competence in the drilling industry.
-To register for the BDA AUDIT an individual has to have a National Vocational Qualification (NVQ) in Land Drilling together with a current CSCS (Construction Skills Certification Scheme) card in Land Drilling.
+The NVQ qualification, supplemented by a successfully passed BDA Audit, is without doubt the most robust mechanism for measuring and proving ongoing ability and competence in the drilling industry.
+To register for the BDA Audit, an individual must have a National Vocational Qualification (NVQ) in Land Drilling, together with a current CSCS (Construction Skills Certification Scheme) card in Land Drilling.

-We must all remember that the new CDM Regulations demand that all clients, CDM co-ordinators, designers, principal contractors and contractors engage a competent and trained workforce.
-The BDA has and will continue to be instrumental in providing its member organisation nationally recognised and third party verified qualifications and training that allow us as individuals to satisfy our legal obligation.
+The CDM Regulations demand that all clients, CDM co-ordinators, designers, principal contractors and contractors engage a competent and trained workforce.
+The BDA has and will continue to be instrumental in providing its member organisation nationally recognised and third party verified qualifications and training, that allow individuals to satisfy their legal obligation.

 Sign up to our newsletter to keep updated on our latest news.